 Ground rents are payments made by a homeowner to a person or entity who owns the land on which the home was built.
 Ground rents are most common in Baltimore but exist throughout Maryland.
 Under current law, the ground rent holder (the person that owns the land) is entitled to collect up to three years unpaid rent.
 If a ground rent holder fails to register the ground rent and a property is sold, title companies will escrow up to the maximum three years rent that can be collected.
-This escrow payment is a cash requirement paid during settlement of the property.
+This escrow payment is a cash requirement that homebuyers pay in order to the settle the property.
 In addition, title companies must hold and return the escrow money after three years.

 The Maryland REALTORS® recommends a change to law exempting a property subject to a sale from the collection of the past due ground rent until it is actually registered.
-Such a change would negate the tracking of the escrow money and reduce a cash requirement at closing.
+Such a change would negate the tracking of the escrow money and save buyers cash at closing.